 There are people who jump from balance transfer card to balance transfer card, accumulating more revolving debt that they never pay off because they haven’t saved for unexpected expenses.

 As a result, they are stuck on a consumption treadmill, and can never achieve financial independence, which is really what Financial Samurai is all about.
+Instead, focus on the bigger picture by making more money.

 A credit card is a tool for your benefit.
 Don't let the tool control you.